Africa Check: History

 Africa Check was launched by Peter Cunliffe-Jones after it won an International Press Institute news innovation contest sponsored by Google.
 It was modelled after FactCheck.org and PolitiFact.com and is the first website in South Africa to focus only on fact checking.

 Africa Check's main team is based in Johannesburg, South Africa at the Journalism Department of the University of the Witwatersrand, where they currently have a fact-checking team including their Chief Editor, along with fundraising, training and research services and a head of digital communication.

 In October 2015, Africa Check established a fact-checking team based at the EJICOM school of journalism in Dakar, Senegal.
 The Dakar team operates Africa Check's French-language website.
-Africa Check has also opened regional offices in Lagos, Nigeria (in 2016) and Nairobi, Kenya (in 2017) and now employs around 30 fact checkers.
+Africa Check later opened regional offices in Lagos, Nigeria, in 2016 and Nairobi, Kenya, in 2017.

 In March 2019, Noko Makgato was appointed as the new director of Africa Check.
 In the same month Peter Cunliffe-Jones, the 2012 founder of Africa Check, announced that he would resign from his position as executive director with effect from May 2019 as he had been appointed as the International Fact-Checking Network's senior adviser.

 In June 2019, the second Africa Fact meeting, hosted by Africa Check, was attended by around 30 people from seven African countries, who shared best practice experience.
 During the subsequent sixth annual Global Fact-Checking Summit they gathered information about the status and development of the fact checking industry.

-In March 2021, Africa Check, as the only African organization, was awarded funds from the Google News Initiative's (GNI) $3-million GNI Vaccine Counter-Misinformation Open Fund, to support them in exposing COVID-19 vaccine fake news.
+In March 2021 Africa Check was the only African organisation awarded funds from the Google News Initiative's (GNI) $3-million GNI Vaccine Counter-Misinformation Open Fund, to support them in exposing COVID-19 vaccine fake news.

+By 2026, the organisation stated that it had published nearly 2,500 fact-check reports and third-party fact checks, verified almost 3,300 claims, produced more than 800 factsheets, guides and blog posts, and trained over 12,400 journalists and other information practitioners.